 Canada’s Health Protection Branch granted a Drug Identification Number (DIN) for a British feverfew (T. parthenium) product, allowing the manufacturer, Herbal Laboratories Ltd, Ottawa, Canada, to claim that this nonprescription drug prevents migraine headaches.
 The agency recommends a daily dosage of 125 mg of a dried feverfew leaf preparation from authenticated T. parthenium containing at least parthenolide 0.2% for the prevention of migraine.
 Feverfew may produce an anti-migraine effect in a manner similar to methysergide maleate (Sansert), a known 5-HT antagonist.
 (1)

 A survey of 270 people with migraines in Great Britain found that more than 70% of them felt much better after taking an average of 2 to 3 fresh feverfew leaves daily.
 Several human studies have used feverfew to prevent and treat migraines.
 Overall, these studies suggest that taking dried leaf capsules of feverfew every day may reduce the number of migraines in people who have chronic migraines.
 (3)

-It is quite common to experience headaches during a Detox program and these headaches are often toxic rebound (withdrawal headaches) and using Feverfew during your detox program can be useful for this reason.
+During a Detox program, It is quite common to experience headaches during a Detox program and these headaches are often toxic rebound (withdrawal headaches), and using Feverfew during your detox program can be useful for this reason.
 See more ideas for managing detox headaches during a Detox program here.